r-dbi/odbc/tests/testthat/_snaps/utils.md

       parse_size("foo")
     Condition
       Error:
-      ! `x` must be a whole number, not the string "foo".
+      ! `"foo"` must be a whole number, not the string "foo".

 # id_field checks inputs